 There is a total of 9 rounded aperture blades.
 The higher the number of aperture diaphragm blades, especially if they are rounded, helps in creating a better looking out of focus effect (Bokeh).

-But the number of elements and coatings and the technical details are mostly for academic interests.
-What really matters is how good the lens is when used out in the field.
-And in that regard, I am happy to state that this lens is an excellent performing unit.
+This lens is an excellent performing unit.
 The lens is rated as the best by DxOMark among all lenses compatible with the Nikon F mount APS-C system (actual results based on tests on a Nikon D500).
-Therefore this is our pick as among the best Nikon DX camera lenses listed here.
+Therefore this is our pick as one of the absolute best Nikon DX camera lenses listed here.

 2. Nikon AF-S DX Nikkor 35mm f/1.8G